 Your belly will be measured to make sure your baby is growing well, and your baby’s heart rate will be listened to at each visit after it can be heard, usually around 12 weeks.
 This is usually everyone’s favorite part of the visit!

 Your appointments are usually monthly in the beginning, and by the time you are term they are once a week.
 Of course, if there are any high-risk issues, you may need to see your doctor more frequently than that.

 Lastly, every visit is a chance to ask your obstetric provider questions.
 Writing them down beforehand can be helpful.
-Along the way, you should gain information about nutrition, your body’s changes, labor and delivery, and breastfeeding and postpartum care.
-Be sure to speak up if something isn’t making sense—your doctor needs to know how to help you best.
+Along the way, you should gain information about nutrition, your body’s changes, labour and delivery, and breastfeeding and postpartum care.
+Be sure to speak up if something isn’t making sense, your doctor needs to know how to help you best.

 Reviewed by Dr. Jen Lincoln, November 2018